WHEN THE CLIENT IS IN JAPAN

 Submit the concierge brief

-Share travel dates, city, starting area, desired support, item categories, route ideas, budget in USD, group size, language needs, privacy concerns, and timing limits.
+Share travel dates, city, starting area, desired support, item categories, route ideas, budget in USD, group size, language needs, privacy concerns, mobility concerns, and timing limits.

 We review the experience and risk map

-We classify whether the file is luxury, jewelry, preloved, vintage, art, medical entourage, local representation, or a hybrid route.
+We classify whether the file is luxury, jewelry, preloved, vintage, art, medical entourage, local representation, local errand, or a hybrid route.

 We identify the lead desk